arduino/docs-content/content/software/plc-ide/tutorials/modbus-setup/content.md

 Inside the Arduino PLC IDE navigate to the left side panel and click on the "Resources" tab.

-To configure the Modbus communication click on the "RS485 Serialport" label, it will open a new window on the middle to customize:
+To configure the Modbus communication click on the "RS485 Serialport" label, it will open a new window in the middle to customize:

 ![Arduino PLC IDE Resources panel, -> RS485 settings](assets/PLC-IDE-ModBus.png)